HarvardWestlake/ClassResources/public/static/math/widgets/3d-integration-visualizer/README.md

 The visuals feel a bit crowded and are slightly glitchy, but some of my confusion might be because I’m unfamiliar with the material
 I played around witht the display elements, and the Riemann elements are definitely making the visuals harder to follow, because it is very crowded

+## Quick Start

+1) Step 1: Method
+   Choose the integration method (double Cartesian/Polar or triple Cylindrical/Spherical).

+2) Step 2: Preset and Bounds
+   - Optional: pick a stock shape (Sphere, Cylinder, Cone, Paraboloid).
+   - For double integrals, enter z = f(x, y) and set x/y or r/θ bounds.

+3) Step 3: Display & Density
+   - Surface/Volume: show the surface (double) or the volume mesh (triple).
+   - Base region (projection): show the base region on the plane.
+   - Representative dA/dV: show a single differential element.
+   - Riemann elements: columns/voxels that approximate the integral.
+   - Riemann density: Off/Light/Medium/Heavy adjusts partition counts.

+Tips:
+- Use the Declutter view toggle to hide grid and axes if the scene feels crowded.
+- Try Examples → “Sphere (voxels)” or “Cylinder (voxels)” to see ready-to-go setups.

+## Glossary (Plain Language)

+- dA, dV: A tiny piece of area (dA) or volume (dV).
+The viewer shows one as a “wedge/box.”
+- Riemann elements: Many small pieces we add together to approximate the integral.
+- Jacobian: A scale factor that appears when changing coordinates (e.g., r in polar, ρ² sinφ in spherical).
+- Base region (projection): The shadow of your 3D shape on the base plane used for integration.

 # 3D Integration Visualizer — Rendering and Interaction README

 This document records every critical issue found, the fixes applied, and how to verify and troubleshoot the 3D Integration Visualizer (`public/static/math/widgets/3d-integration-visualizer/`).